-The idea of Serverless computing is the logical conclusion of virtualization, separating where code is run from what the code is running on.
+The idea of serverless computing is the logical conclusion of virtualization, separating where code is run from and what the code is running on.

 In the period before ubiquitous virtualization, application deployment was a slow manual process.
 A server would be purchased, the operating system would be loaded and configured, and then the application installed upon it.
 The period from concept to execution was often a month or more.
 The adoption of virtualization reduced this period to a matter of days, allowing images of pre-configured operating systems to be deployed on demand, often delegated to developers.

 The next step in this evolution was containers.
 Containers provided a mechanism to run multiple applications on the same virtual machine in an isolated manner.
 The proliferation of Docker gave rise to the paradigm of "micro-services", which allows the construction of applications in blocks.
 The limitation of containers is the application, the application must be configured, and the networking for the application must be configured.
 Although containers accelerate deployment, the speed is still limited by the constraints of applications.

 Serverless is the most recent development in the progression of computing.
 Serverless does not require applications, virtual machines, or servers.
 In the case of functions-as-a-service, like AWS Lambda, all that is required is the desired code.
 Each of the major cloud providers has developed it's own Serverless ecology which include computer, databases, and integration tools.